Dr. Dorothy Escribano

 Provost/Senior Vice President for Academic Affairs

-Dr. Escribano earned her bachelor of arts in Spanish and secondary education from Marist College, her master of arts in liberal studies form SUNY Stony Brook, her master of arts in Spanish literature from the University of Rhode Island, and a doctor of philosophy in Hispanic studies from Brown University.
+Dr. Escribano earned her B.A. in Spanish and secondary education from Marist College, her M.A. in liberal studies (concentration in Special Education) form SUNY Stony Brook, her M.A. in Spanish literature from the University of Rhode Island, and her Ph.D. in Hispanic Studies from Brown University.